-In order for the Hybrid Control feature to work correctly:

-- ➤ The Encoder Pulses/Turn parameter must be set to four times the number of encoder lines.
-(When using a 1,024 line encoder, the Encoder Pulses/Turn parameter must equal 4,096.) - > The Motor Steps/Turn parameter must also be set equal to the Encoder Pulses/Turn value.
+In order for the Hybrid Control feature to work correctly, the Encoder Pulses/Turn parameter must be set to four times the number of encoder lines.
+(When using a 1,024 line encoder, the Encoder Pulses/Turn parameter must equal 4,096.)
+The Motor Steps/Turn parameter must also be set to this value.